 On my way home from work, I might swing into the local grocery store to pick up cleaning products, or other household necessities like toilet paper.
-I’d spend the evening cooking dinner with family and enjoy the comforts of home, free to leave whenever I wanted.
-And then I blinked.
+I spend the evening cooking dinner with my family.
+I enjoy the comforts of home, free to leave whenever I want.
+Then, I blinked.

 What is a force majeure?

-Principals of force majeure
+Principals of Force Majeure

-whether the event qualifies as a force majeure under the contract.
+- An event qualifies as a force majeure under the contract.

-whether performance is truly impossible.
+- Performance is truly impossible.

 Force majeure clauses are generally interpreted narrowly.
 Therefore, for an event to qualify as force majeure it must be outlined in the clause at issue.
-[See Footnote 1 below] Even when a potential force majeure event is encompassed by the relevant clause, however, a party is under an obligation to mitigate any foreseeable risk of nonperformance.
+See Footnote 1 below.
+When a potential force majeure event encompasses the relevant clause, however, a party must mitigate any foreseeable risk of nonperformance.

 What if my contract doesn’t have a force majeure clause?

-an unexpected intervening event occurred
+- An unexpected intervening event occurred

 Another classic alternative in the absence of a force majeure clause is the doctrine of frustration of purpose.
-Similar to impracticability and impossibility, the frustration of purpose focuses on whether the event at issue has obviated the purpose of the contract, rather than made the party’s performance “impossible.”
+Similar to impracticability and impossibility, the frustration of purpose focuses on whether the event at issue obviated the purpose of the contract, rather than made the party’s performance “impossible.”

 What else can you do to protect yourself?

 Assess the availability of insurance coverage in the event that risk materializes.
-Businesses should also begin talking with their legal counsel at Rudman Winchell and with local banks about their options stemming from the two trillion-dollar stimulus package which was recently passed by Congress.
+Businesses should also begin talking with their legal counsel at Rudman Winchell and local banks about their options stemming from the two trillion-dollar stimulus package recently passed by Congress.

-See, e.g., In re Cablevision Consumer Litigation, 864 F.Supp.2d 258, 264 (E.D.N.Y., 2012) (holding that force majeure clauses are typically narrowly construed, such that the clause excuses nonperformance “if the event that caused the party’s nonperformance is specifically identified.”
+See, e.g., In re Cablevision Consumer Litigation, 864 F.Supp.2d 258, 264 (E.D.N.Y., 2012) Holding that force majeure clauses are typically narrowly construed.
+The clause excuses nonperformance “if the event that caused the party’s nonperformance is specifically identified.”